vuonghy2442/lonelybot/docs/macro_formalization.md

 each missing prefix card needs the very same one-card dig, descending to aces.

-**Completeness is the open part**: that these four cases exhaust the closure's ways of producing a landing is conjectured from §6.1 + §6.2;
+**Completeness was the open part**: whether these four cases exhaust the closure's ways of producing a landing is now *measured-closed* — the §6.6 differential found the crease real (chained borrows/digs of depth > 1) and confined it: the bounded neighborhood BFS fallback covers it exactly, with 27/5129 firings.
+So the list of cases is now empirically exhaustive over the corpus; the remaining honesty item is that "depth-4.." bounds are empirical, not proven.
-chained borrows are the untested crease.
-This is exactly the falsifier of §6.6.

 ### 6.5 The representation fact [x — engine invariant]